mimachniak/sysopslife.pages/_posts/2021-08-24-Intune-Office-documents-template.md

 ## Why I write this article

-Deploy office template used in organization are common and easy task to be deployed over GPO, most of organization have own templates with logos, formats etc. Templates are often store on some file share from where computer / user can download them, so storage is some of barriers when we like to use full cloud MDM in form of SaaS.
-Another limitation is that Intune don't have ability to tun PowerShell script in some schedule.
+Organization often use **custom office templates** that are available in **Word/Excel/PowerPoint** as custom.
+Those templates contain logs, footers of organization and custom fonts.

+IT ops deploy **custom office and templates** to End User devices using **Group Policy** in **Active Directory** and file share to store those **custom office templates**.
+This task is common but have few limitations:
+-	Users need to be connected over VPN and have access to file share
+-	Custom templates don’t update after change on file share
+-	This solution requires Active Directory management

+To allow move management to Intune and keep business process of delivering custom office templates to devices that are manage by Intune and don’t connect to **Active Directory** we develop this solution base on PowerShell scripts.

+Intune witch PowerShell scripts also have some limitations like
+-	PowerShell scripts deploy by won’t run schedule time all time
+-	Intune agent don’t have any profile

+To avoid these limitations, we split this solution to 2 parts:
+1. Registered solution on local computer that will in dedicated schedule call script.
+2. Call script each time when will be running will download fresh **custom office templates** to local drive.

-On this article I will show how to do it with full cloud based solution, for this I will use Azure and Intune.
+On this article I will show how to do it with full cloud based solution, for this I will use Azure ***storage account** and Intune with **PowerShell**.

 ## Prerequisites